 One of the quintessential places to visit near Yerevan is Khor Virap – the place where Christianity began in Armenia.

-What if I told you that you can easily visit Khor Virap independently?
-Yes, that’s right, it’s easy and cheap to visit Khor Virap with the use of local marshrutkas or by hitchhiking.
+You can easily visit Khor Virap independently with the use of local marshrutkas or by hitchhiking.

-Here’s my experience and all the up-to-date information about the bus from Yerevan to Khor Virap.
+Here’s my experience and all the up-to-date information about the bus from Yerevan to Khor Virap as well as my top recommendation for a day tour!

 Yerevan to Khor Virap Bus